xinqiguo1/visual_agent/ENHANCED_README.md

 - "What's the average age of customers?"
 - "Show me summary statistics for all numeric columns"

-### **Visualization Requests**
+### **Interactive Visualization Requests**
-- "Create a scatter plot of age vs income"
+- "Create an interactive scatter plot of age vs income colored by category"
+- "Make a beautiful bar chart showing product categories"
+- "Generate a correlation heatmap for all numeric variables"
+- "Create a box plot comparing spending by customer segment"
-- "Show me the distribution of customer categories"
+- "Show me a histogram of spending scores with category breakdown"
-- "Visualize the relationship between spending and satisfaction"

 ### **Insight Discovery**
 - "What patterns do you see in my data?"